Kentucky Debt Counseling Services

 Consider selling some of your most valuable items if your salary isn’t enough to pay off your debt.
 You would have to sell your possessions anyway if you filed for Chapter 7.
 So instead of ruining your credit score, utilize the money from selling your assets to pay off your debt.

 Picking up a part-time or freelance job and putting that money toward debt is another debt management strategy.
-For example, being an Uber, Lyft, or Doordash driver is a common side gig that people do in today’s era of social media and technology.
+For example, being a rideshare driver is a common side gig that people do in today’s era of social media and technology.

 It’s critical to set a budget and assess how much you’re spending on useless items while you’re in debt.
 You can save money by canceling streaming subscriptions, avoiding eating out, canceling a gym membership, or even turning off your cable and only watching videos on Youtube.
 Take all of this extra cash and apply it to your debt.